All work performed by Nick the Tile Man and associates. You may click on each picture to enlarge; click backspace key to go back to normal.

 We eliminated a small shower and bath tub in the bedroom bathroom and installed a larger shower area.
 We installed a tiled niche with glass accent tiles as a trim, and black octagon floor tiles.
 We had to install a granite top and side of the outside wall in the shower to prevent water from going outside the shower area.
 We used a 2 inch by 7 inch long white ceramic tile with the subway brick pattern.
 A glass accent tile was use just to bring out the beauty of this new bathroom shower area.

 New Bathroom And Tiled Floor – Broad Channel NY

-Broad Channel is located between the Rockaways and Howard Beach.
+Broad Channel is located between Rockaway and Howard Beach.
 This area was also victimized by super storm Sandy.
 Four feet of the plasterboard walls had to be removed.
 The bathroom was gutted and the existing floor tiles were damaged and had to be removed due to prior poor installation.
 We installed new tiles in the bathroom and 330 square feet of floor tiles.
 See the results for yourself.

 Mud Job Walk-In Level – Howard Beach NY

 Super storm “Sandy” came into Howard Beach NY and flooded many low areas of Howard Beach.
 If you have a walk-in basement and you live in Howard Beach, you had a flood anywhere from six inches to six feet of water.
 Basements were gutted literally to bare walls and the streets were littered with mountains of damage basement contents.
 This basement was raised from the cement floor with wood studs and plywood.
 All the wood had to be ripped out and a mud job had to be added to the existing cement floor to level the difference of 2 1/2 inches from one end to the other.